 Earlier, also in this case, an interim injunction was granted in favour of the Plaintiff and in response, the Defendant filed the present application, taking objection to the grant of design registration in favour of the Plaintiff on the grounds available for cancellation of Design.
-The suit was hence transferred to the High Court of Delhi from the Sessions Court.
+The suit was hence transferred to the Court from the Sessions Court.